cool-pants/CampaignsLore/content/index.md

 ## Setting
 ![[Pasted image 20241117194546.png]]
-Medieval Victorian America.
+Post Industrial Revolution America.
 Still ruled by a monarchy, the typical societal structure.
 The nobles enjoy while the poor grief.

 Near the outer reaches of the empire, slums are rampant, with people turning to religion for blessings and hope.
 A strong sense of community appears, for the only one that the poor and downtrodden have is each other.